 You could resume the traditional recipe by picking a pan and cooking the beans on a stove.
 However, you can use the tech in the house and utilise your microwave.
 Alternatively, you could go for a smokey dish and bake the beans in a clay tagine.

 I often use the stove, as it gives me more control over the aromatics.
-The order of what goes into the pan when is a culinary art.
+The order of what goes into the

 Step 4: Mixing It Up